Rajshah05/Tic-Tac-Toe/README.md

 Uses minimax algorithm in game theory to find optimal move

+Majority of the code is located in the Tictactoe files.

 "play" member function uses all the member functions to run a tic-tac-toe game

 "isComplete" member function checks if any row, collumn or diagonal is completed.
 It aslo checks if all the cells are filled and therefore if game is draw